The Error-Feedback Framework: Better Rates for SGD with Delayed Gradients and Compressed Communication: Formal Setting

-Here we used the basic identity $\E{\norm{X-\E{X}}^2}=\E{\norm{X}^2} - \norm{\E{X}}^2$ for random variable $X$ for the first equality.
-Thus we see that smooth finite sum objectives naturally satisfy the weaker bounded noise Assumption~\ref{ass:noise-weaker} with parameters $M=6$ and $\sigma^2 = 3 \EE{i}{\norm{\nabla f_i(\xx^\star)}^2}$.
+Thus we see that smooth finite sum objectives naturally satisfy the weaker bounded noise Assumption~\ref{ass:noise-weaker} with parameters $M=2$ and $\sigma^2 = 2 \EE{i}{\norm{\nabla f_i(\xx^\star)}^2}$.
 These insights in the problem structure were first discussed in \cite{Moulines2011:nonasymptotic} and refined in~\cite{Schmidt2013:fastconvergence,Needell2016:sgd} and allowed to derive the first linear convergence rates for SGD on finite sum problems in the special case when $\sigma^2=0$.
 Sometimes this special setting is also referred to as the \emph{interpolation setting}~\cite{Ma2018:interpolation}.
 Closely related is the refined notion of expected smoothness, see the discussions in~\cite{Gower2018:jac,Gower2019:sgd}.

-\paragraph{Least-Squares.} A classic problem in the literature~\cite{Moulines2011:nonasymptotic} is the least squares minimization problem, where $f(\xx) = \frac{1}{2}\EEb{(\aa,b)\sim \cD}{(b-\lin{\xx,\aa})^2}$ measures the expected square loss over the data samples $(\aa,b)\in \R^d \times \R$, sampled form a (unknown) distribution $\cD$.
+\paragraph{Least-squares.} A classic problem in the literature~\cite{Moulines2011:nonasymptotic} is the least squares minimization problem, where $f(\xx) = \frac{1}{2}\EEb{(\aa,b)\sim \cD}{(b-\lin{\xx,\aa})^2}$ measures the expected square loss over the data samples $(\aa,b)\in \R^d \times \R$, sampled form a (unknown) distribution $\cD$.
 With the notation $f_{(\aa,b)}:=\frac{1}{2}(b-\lin{\xx,\aa})^2$ the objective $f(\xx)=\EE{(\aa,b)}f_{(\aa,b)}$ takes the standard form of a stochastic optimization problem.
 An unbiased stochastic gradient oracle for $f$ is given by $\nabla f_{(\aa,b)} (\xx)= -(b-\lin{\xx,\aa})\cdot \aa$.
 We observe that